-Numbers have been rounded to the nearest 5 to avoid disclosure

-Source: Children Receiving Care and Support Census, Welsh Government, Stats Wales
+Numbers have been rounded to the nearest 5 to avoid disclosure Source: Children Receiving Care and Support Census, Welsh Government, Stats Wales

-4.8 Looked after children and young people
+Looked after children and young people

 In 2021 there were 1,470 local children and young people looked-after by North Wales local authorities.
 Of these, 53% were boys and 47% girls, which is similar to the national picture across the whole of Wales.
 The number of children looked after in North Wales has increased by 350 during the time frame shown in the table below.
 North Wales has a lower number of children looked after per 100,000 population than the rest of Wales, however there are significant variations across the region, from 795 in Flintshire to 1,304 in Wrexham.
+It is important to note that the number is currently fluctuating rapidly with a significant increase in newly accommodated young people.